homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 “But listen,” says Wolf, ‘“‘why not buy the book first and read it and see if it’s what we want?”

-“There ain’t time to read it now,” said L. N. ‘‘ While we’re reading it, Supreme goes ahead and buys the rights and we’re sunk.
+“There ain’t time to read it now,” said L. N. “While we’re reading it, Supreme goes ahead and buys the rights and we’re sunk.
 Besides, they’ve read it and they know it fits Byrne or they wouldn’t have made the offer.
 And if it fits Byrne, it fits Kavanaugh.
 So we’re suckers if we don’t sew it up.”

 “I guess you’re right,”’ said Wolf. ‘“There’s no use taking chances.”